-The base case economic analysis results indicate a pre-tax NPV of \$579M at a 5% discount rate with an IRR of 25%.
-Payback will be in Year 2 of production in a projected 11 year LOM.
+The base case economic analysis results indicate a post-tax NPV of \$388M (pre-tax NPV: \$579M) at a 5% discount rate with an IRR of 14% (pre-tax IRR: 25%).
+Payback (post-tax, non-discounted) will be in Year 3 of production in a projected 11 year LOM production period.
 The economics are based on a base case of \$1,300/oz long-term gold price, \$25/oz long-term silver price, and production rate of 20,000 t/d over 365 d/yr.
 Direct operating costs are estimated to be \$636/oz of AuEq.
 Total capital costs are estimated at \$544M, consisting of initial capital costs of \$438M, and ongoing sustaining capital of \$106M.

-Sensitivity analysis demonstrates that, at base case metal price assumptions, the project can absorb significant escalation in capital and operating costs and remain an economic proposition.
+Sensitivity analysis indicates that, at base case metal price assumptions, the project may be able to absorb significant escalation in capital and operating costs and remain a potentially viable economic proposition.